nxadm/SuperMAIN/README.md

 ```

 - Auto-alias named parameters without the need to declare an alias, e.g. to
-make "--n" an alias of "--named", you need to declare the alias in the
+make `-n` an alias of `--named`, you need to declare the alias in the
 signature:

 ```raku